 Going on your first hiking trip is definitely exciting.
 But while it’s great that you’ve decided to try something out of your comfort zone, it’s also important that you prepare properly before your first hiking trip, and if you’re planning to sleep outside, get good camping info and start reading.

 So, before you head out and check out the wilderness, let’s go over how you should prepare for your first hiking trip.
 And what’s better than listening to someone who’s been already through the process.
+So to best inform yourself on how to choose essential gear, prepare and pack, also check out this beginner’s guide to backpacking put together by highly experienced hikers.

 Let’s go over the most commonly forgotten things done by newbie hikers so you don’t get in an unwanted situation.